python-sdbus/python-sdbus/docs/proxies.rst

         Starts a specified service.

-        Flags parameter is not used currently and should be omited or set to 0.
+        Flags parameter is not used currently and should be omitted or set to 0.

         :param str service_name: Service name to start.
         :param int flags: Not used.
 Omit or pass 0.